-During the second year of the curriculum, entry-level D.P.T. students are required to participate in two local experiential learning programs.
-While supervised by a clinician, all students participate for five or six weeks in the Dan Aaron Stay Fit Program, a community exercise program for individuals who have either Parkinson’s or multiple sclerosis.
-Students also rotate through the Arcadia University Pro Bono Physical Therapy Clinic, which is tentatively scheduled to open in the Fall of 2020.
-The clinic will provide a comprehensive treatment program to clients who have impairments, functional limitations, or changes in function and health.
+During the second year of the curriculum, entry-level D.P.T. students are then required to participate in two local, clinically-focused experiential learning programs.
+While supervised by a clinician, all students participate in the Dan Aaron Stay Fit Program, a community exercise program for individuals who have either Parkinson’s or Multiple Sclerosis.
+Students also rotate through the Arcadia University Pro Bono Physical Therapy Clinic, which provides a comprehensive evaluation and treatment program to uninsured or underinsured clients who have impairments, functional limitations, or changes in function and health.

 Health Promotion and Disease Prevention